ideal-postcodes/api-typings/README.md

 The full documentation for these types can be found at [ideal-postcodes.github.io/api-typings](https://ideal-postcodes.github.io/api-typings).

-Typings are exported to `index.d.ts` and can be inspected there.
+Typings are exported to `index.d.ts` when published to [npm](https://www.npmjs.com/package/@ideal-postcodes/api-typings).
+The typings in this repository are defined in `lib/index.ts`.

 ### Benefits of Typings